A little back story….

 Okay, the last bit was a fib.
 He had a valid point, and he explained the usefulness of a decently implemented CRM (Customer Relations Manager) software.
 So the hunt was on.
 And being a bit of stingy sod, I started by looking at the free options.
 The positive takeaways from that (ahem!) trial, was the absolute certainty that I definitely needed a CRM system implemented.
 The negative notes?
 Well, the freebies, or ultra low cost options were a “one size fits all” affair, that didn’t fit at all.
 They were far too generalised, needed far too much work to set them up, and were far too limited on features.
 Support was somewhat questionable too.

 So, lets move forward to March 2019, and the Photography Show at the NEC, Birmingham in the UK.
 Helen and I came across the Studio Ninja stand, proclaiming to be a dedicated photography CRM system.
 A couple of folks stood around, with leaflets, screens and welcoming smiles.
-The leaflet promises to reduce workload and free up time, organise schedules and ease client communication.
+The leaflet promised to reduce workload and free up time, organise schedules and ease client communication.
 A late night conversation with Helen (I said “About Studio Ninja.”, Helen said “Do it.
 Do it now!”), and I was signed up.

 Right, so that’s the back story.
 How have I found the software?

 It’s all handled by app or desktop browser.
 Easy to set up, although it’s worth taking your time, as the more you put into setting it up, the easier your life will be as you progress forward.
 That said, around 30 minutes will get you up and running.

 Start with your company details, accounts etc., job types, email templates, before moving on to the workflow, where you will integrate everything.

 The integration options are excellent.
 I use Xero for my accounts, and Studio Ninja copies all invoices across to Xero.
 Job done.
 Studio Ninja will also integrate with Quick Books too.